Wormnest/wormai/readme.txt

 Currently only supports aircraft and only transports pax.
 It doesn't do very well when infrastructure maintenance is on.
 Every route consists of 2 airports, unconnected to other airports.
-Only tested in temperate climate, not sure if it matters for pax air transport.
+Only well tested in temperate climate.
+Performance in arctic is not as good but overall not too bad.
+In sub-tropic it doesn't do very well since it only transports passengers but not water or food.
-Doesn't start building as fast as a lot of other AI's meaning that in situations with a limited amount of suitable spots for airports it might have a difficult time starting.
+Doesn't start building as fast as some other AI's meaning that in situations with a limited amount of suitable spots for airports it might have a difficult time starting.